dasic002/2411-hackathon-team2/README.md

   </tr>
 </table>

-All of the color schemes were readable for individuals with various types of visual impairments.
-Our criteria to chose a scheme were:
+All colour schemes were readable for individuals with various types of visual impairments.
+Our criteria for choosing a scheme were:

-- The colors should be visually inviting across different types of impairments
+- The colours should be visually inviting across different types of impairments
-- The colors need to align with the website's purpose.
+- The colours need to align with the website's purpose.
 In the morning, after waking up, warmer tones might be more comfortable for the eyes, as they can help reduce overstimulation.
-- The color combinations should achieve a high AAA rating or better, making them well-suited for our intended application with high color contrast.
+- The colour combinations should achieve a high AAA rating or better, making them well-suited for our intended application with high colour contrast.

-Based on these criteria, we observerd:
+Based on these criteria, we observed:

-- Color Scheme 2,3 and 5 look a bit strange for certain types of impairments
+- Colour Schemes 2, 3 and 5 look a bit strange for certain types of impairments
-- Color scheme 1 has a strong visual contrast and is visually appealing across impairment types.
+- Colour scheme 1 has a strong visual contrast and is visually appealing across impairment types.
 The bright tone could help with waking up.
-- Color scheme 2 and 5 score lower than the other schemes for certain combinations
+- Colour schemes 2 and 5 score lower than the other schemes for certain combinations

-Our final chosen color scheme was **Color Scheme 1 (Classic Contrast)** , based on the results and a vote across our team members.
+Our final chosen colour scheme was **Color Scheme 1 (Classic Contrast)**, based on the results and a vote amongst our team members.

 #### Typography